Programs > Brochure

 With nearly two months in each city — and numerous field trips to surrounding locations — you’ll gain an understanding of how two contrasting cultures have developed over centuries, while exploring the similarities of two remarkable cities, as well.
 You can also take advantage of a one-week break between the two segments of the program for independent travel.

 - In Florence: Choose two electives from among courses exploring topics in Medieval and Renaissance art, history, and literature, plus a conversational Italian language course.
+(Note: the 18-week Florence-first semester and the Florence winter quarter/trimester include an additional intensive Italian language course for three weeks in January.

-- Ten-week winter quarter/trimester in Florence only.
+- Ten-week winter quarter/trimester either in Florence or London only.
+(From early January to March.)

 |Dates / Deadlines:|